pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 4.1 Gene-based association analysis by an effective chi-square statistics(ECS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One can perform the gene-based association analysis by an effective chi-square statistics (ECS) with the GWAS *p*-values of variants.
 The *p*-values are converted to chi-square statistics(degree of freedom = 1).
 The ECS merges all chi-square statistics of a gene after correcting the redundancy of the statistics due to LD.
-The LD is calculated from genotypes of an ancestrally matched sample in VCF format, e.g. a panel of 1000 Genomes Project.
+The LD is calculated from genotypes of an ancestrally matched sample in VCF format, e.g., a panel of 1000 Genomes Project.
 The method of ECS is described in our paper(`Paper Link <http://bing.com>`_).

 Required options
 ----------------